Cruising for sex: Regional usage variants

 In the United States, the term "cruising" was used predominantly to denote exclusively homosexual behavior, but in Australia and the United Kingdom it is used by both homosexuals and heterosexuals to describe their own behavior, as witnessed in the common male heterosexual derivative phrase "cruising for chicks".

 In the United States, cruising often takes place in gay bars, adult video arcades often through gloryholes, adult movie theaters, public toilets, parks, saunas, gyms or gay bathhouses.
 Engaging in such activities in public places like parks has led to participants being charged with indecent exposure.

+In Poland, the term pikieta (plural: pikiety; translated as "picket" or "piquet") is used to describe a similar practice.
+Origination around the turn of the 19th century, pickets were especially popular during the Polish People's Republic period, when homosexuality was more taboo and few people decided to be open about their sexuality.
+In Warsaw, one of the most prominent locations for pickets was the northern frontage of Three Crosses Square.
+In the early 21st century, pickets became less popular due to the development of a network of premises for sexual minorities, such as bars, discos and saunas, as well as communication via the Internet.
+Karol Hanusz died while cruising.

+In the Philippines, cruising for sex is also called walking, which is a form of prostitution that uses social media as a mode of selling his or her body to interested customers, though walkers themselves are not necessarily professional sex workers but rather casual individuals who prostitute themselves as a sideline.

 In popular culture

 Cruising for sex is alluded to in songs such as "Cruisin' the Streets" by the Boys Town Gang as well as "I'm a Cruiser" by the Village People, on the album titled Cruisin'.

 In 1980, director William Friedkin made the film Cruising, starring Al Pacino.
 The film introduced many audiences to homosexual activities and the linguistic codes used for them, but gay rights groups perceived a negative depiction of the gay community in the film and protested its production.

+Cruising features prominently in the storylines of Joe Pitt and Louis Ironson in Tony Kushner's 1991 play about the AIDS crisis in New York City, Angels in America, as well as its 2003 miniseries adaptation by HBO.
+The miniseries specifically depicts the popular cruising location of The Ramble alongside other locations in Central Park.

 The opening scene of the first episode of the HBO series Looking involves the main character Patrick (Jonathan Groff) cruising in a park, mainly out of curiosity of whether the activity is still in practice or not.

 Cruising for sex was explored in Cruising Pavilion, a 2018 art installation associated with the Venice Biennale of Architecture.

+The Fuck Tree, a tree in a gay cruising area on Hampstead Heath, has been the subject of artworks by Liz Rosenfeld and Trevor Yeung.